 Nonbinary is a term that describes someone who does not identify exclusively as a man or a woman.
-They may fall on a psychological and social spectrum between male and female, feel elements of both, or feel different from either.
+Instead, a nonbinary person may define their gender identity and experience outside of these binary terms.

-The term nonbinary can describe several different concepts, and it is often used interchangeably with other terms such as genderqueer.
-This creates some confusion over what these terms mean and how a person should use them.
+The term nonbinary can describe several different concepts, and people often use it interchangeably with terms such as agender, androgynous, and genderqueer.
+This can create confusion over what these terms mean and how a person can use them.

-This article will discuss the meaning of nonbinary gender identity and define the terminology surrounding it.
+This article will discuss the meaning of nonbinary gender identity.

-Gender identity refers to how someone conceptualizes their gender, and it can be distinguished from their sexual orientation and their biological sex.
+Gender identity refers to how someone conceptualizes their gender.
+This identity is distinguishable from a person’s sexual orientation and sex assigned at birth.

-For many people, their personal gender identity aligns with the biological sex they were born with.
+For many people, their gender identity aligns with the sex they were assigned at birth.

-This way of conceptualizing gender can broadly be described as binary.
+A person may describe this way of conceptualizing gender as binary.

-For some people, their gender identity is not exclusively male or female.
-They may still have a strong sense of their gender without identifying as a man or a woman.
+Some people may not be able to conceptualize their gender identity in binary terms.
+However, they may still have a strong sense of their gender without identifying as a man or a woman.

 Difference between nonbinary and transgender

-Nonbinary is an umbrella term used to describe a gender identity that is neither exclusively male or female.
+Nonbinary is an umbrella term that describes a gender identity that is neither exclusively man nor woman.

 Difference between nonbinary and intersex

-Many people use the term genderqueer interchangeably with nonbinary, though some people may identify as one and not the other.
+Many people use the term genderqueer interchangeably with nonbinary.
+However, others may differentiate between the terms and identify as one and not the other.

-People who are nonbinary but identify to some extent with a particular gender may describe themselves as demigender.
-Different types of demigenders include:
+People who are nonbinary but who identify to some extent with a particular gender may describe themselves as demigender.
+Different demigenders include:

 - gender neutral